 Excavations take place at the church of “San Pietro a Pozzeveri” in the municipality of Altopascio.
 Badia Pozzeveri is located approximately 10 miles east of the city of Lucca, capital of the Tuscan province of the same name.
 San Pietro’s church was once part of a Camaldolese monastery, which was founded in the 11th century on the shores of Lake Bientina.
 The medieval lake, now entirely dried up, extended between Lucca and the Arno River.
 The monastery flourished during the 12-13th centuries thanks to its location along the Via Francigena, a major trade and pilgrimage route, which connected France and Northern Europe with Rome throughout the entire Middle Ages.
 The monastery’s decline started in the 14th century and eventually led to its dissolution in the 15th century.
 San Pietro’s church remained as the village’s center of worship and is still in use.

 Previous excavations conducted at the site exposed human burials dated to the middle ages, the renaissance and modern (18th-19th c.) times.
 Additionally, archaeological investigations revealed the buried remnants of a post-medieval building adjacent to the church, as well as structures belonging to the medieval church and cloister.
-During the 2013 field season, the field school will continue to explore the medieval levels of the site, including the cemetery as well as the monastery’s ruins.
+During the 2014 field season, the field school will continue to explore the 1855 cholera cemetery, as well as the medieval levels of the site, including the cemetery and the monastery’s ruins.